Australian singles chart peaks beyond the top 100: A journey through flop.

 Weeks on chart: 7 weeks

 After a nearly six-year absence from the Australian singles chart, Cheap Trick were back in a big way in 1988, with back-to-back number 1 and number 4 hits.
 However, the third and fourth singles from the album languished in the 60s, and this fifth and final single from the album performed even worse.
 "Never Had a Lot to Lose" had a rockier vibe to it than earlier singles from the album.
-We will see Cheap Trick again in 1990.

 To my ears, this track is just the kind of jangly indie pop with female vocals that might have dented our top 50 anywhere between 1991 and 1993; but alas, "Hit the Ground" was perhaps a bit too 'alternative' for Australian tastes in 1989.
 It was also, oddly, the Welsh band's only charting single in Australia, and also their biggest hit in the UK, where it peaked at number 27 in January 1989.
+On the state charts, "Hit the Ground" was most popular in Western Australia, where it reached number 64.

 Number 150 "Dreamin'" by Vanessa Williams